florian-beetz/bachelor-thesis/thesis.md

   Similar to other software, libraries that provide an +API evolve over time, to introduce new features, fix bugs, and refactor source code [@Xavier2017].
-  ++API establish a contract with the clients, that rely on them, hence ++API should have a high stability to minimize effort for clients when updating to a newer version.
+  ++API establish a contract with the clients, that rely on them, hence ++API should have a high stability to minimize the effort for clients when updating to a newer version.
   However, not all changes in ++API are breaking the previously established contract, changes that do are referred to as *breaking changes*.

   Breaking changes mainly are modification or removal of existing +API elements [@Brito2018].
-Adding new +API elements are rarely braking changes.
+Adding new +API elements are rarely breaking changes.

-  Usually libraries also contain code that is intended only for implementing the services offered by an +API, but not for public consumption [@Dig2006].
+  Usually, libraries also contain code that is intended only for implementing the services offered by an +API, but not for public consumption [@Dig2006].
   Many languages do not provide features to explicitly mark such elements as internal, but library authors rely solely on naming conventions, e.g. placing